I am writing this to provide a support blueprint for physical and holistic recovery after a miscarriage.

 Social/community support

-- Friends, family, neighbours
+• Friends, family, neighbours

-- Online support (social media groups, WhatsApp groups…)
+• Online support (social media groups, WhatsApp groups…)

 Rest

-- Help with household (chores, cooking, cleaning, other children etc.)
+• Help with household (chores, cooking, cleaning, other children etc.)

-- Make a list of potential helpers for the above.
+• Make a list of potential helpers for the above.

-- Take naps/ slow down
+• Take naps/ slow down

-- Relaxation: techniques and apps
+• Relaxation: use relaxation techniques and apps

 Food

-- Deliveries (supermarkets, takeaway meals, frozen, fresh, meal boxes)
+• Get food delivered (supermarkets, takeaway meals, frozen, fresh, meal boxes)

-- Nutritious snacks and drinks.
+• Nutritious snacks and warming drinks.

 Bodywork

-- Closing the Bones ceremony
+• A closing the Bones ceremony

-- Specialist manual therapists (osteopaths, chiropractors, and pelvis health physiotherapists)
+• Work with a specialist manual therapists (osteopaths, chiropractors, and pelvis health physiotherapists)

-- Wrapping your hips/abdomen
+• Wrap your hips/abdomen

 I want to expand on the bodywork aspect as I know it’s the most neglected one of the 4 categories.
 We literally offer zero bodywork after the birth of a live baby, and it doesn’t even enter most people’s consciousness to offer this after a miscarriage or stillbirth.

-I have been giving a postpartum massage ritual called closing the bones to new mothers, both post live birth and post loss for 10 years, I know how important and healing this ritual can be.
+I have been giving a postpartum massage ritual called closing the bones to new mothers, both post live birth and post loss for over 10 years, I know how important and healing this ritual can be.
 I have lost count of the times women have told me “I thought I was just getting a massage” after receiving a closing the bones ceremony post loss.
 I have given this ritual to my own mother on the anniversary of the stillbirth of my little brother, over 40 years after birth, and it was very very significant and healing for us both.

 After a miscarriage, and any pregnancy loss, your body will be in need of healing and nurture.
 Giving your body this space will also help you process the grief.
 It will give you a space to honour your emotions, and give your body a change to regulate to a place of relaxation and safety.